superlinked/VectorHub/docs/use_cases/recSys-basic.md

 </div>

-### 'Manual' evaluation
+Now that we have both our Similar Vectors and Matrix Factorization models set up, let's start evaluating them, first 'manually', and then using metrics - precision, recall, and rank.

+### Evaluating our collaborative filtering models - manual, and metrics

+**'Manual' evaluation**

-Below, we list the articles that the context user has actually read, and compare this list to the lists generated by our two models.
+Below, we list the articles that the context user has actually read, and 'manually' compare this list to the lists generated by our two models.

 ```python